 Here we bring you some, mostly free, methods to reach new web hosting clients.

 1. Find your target group

-Once you have your target group, look for them in different social media channels and think how you can reach them.
+Once you have your target group, look for them on different social media channels and consider how to reach them.
 More on social media later on.

 2. Create a high-quality website for web hosting

-What does “high-quality” website mean?
+What does a “high-quality” website mean?
 Let’s list some characteristics that you can try to hit.

 - Unique and helpful content for your clients (ebooks, whitepapers, lectures, videos)